-Fontbonne University honors the values and heritage of the Sisters of St. Joseph of Carondelet by fostering excellence, integrity, respect, diversity, community, justice, service, faith, and Catholic identity.
+Fontbonne University promotes Catholic identity and honors the heritage of the Sisters of St. Joseph of Carondelet by fostering respect, integrity, community, excellence, service, justice, and faith.

 1.2.3 Commitment

 Fontbonne University is committed to:

 - 1. Achieving academic and educational excellence; - 2.
 Advancing historical remembrance, critical reflection, and moral resolve; - 3.
 Promoting dialogue among diverse communities; - 4.
 Demonstrating care and dignity for each member of the community; - 5.
 Serving the larger community; and - 6.
 Preparing individuals to be an ethical and responsible presence to the world.